niccolot/Neural_Networks_tutorials/Tutorial_CNN_tf/README.md

 # Tutorial_CNN_tf

-CNN trained on the tensorflow flowers dataset
+CNN trained on the tensorflow flowers dataset, the loss curves are related to training/validation while roc curves, confusion matrices and misclassified images refer to test time.

 -main.py is for searching a decent architecture, it creates a folder at each try with all the train logs (model.summay, hyperparameters used, train history etc)